 - Is it the end-user device, the network, a cloud service or an application?

 - And if a combination of these, to what extend each and where to start improving things?

 Moreover these teams will also benefit from having a consistent troubleshooting workflow with a quick and predictable outcome when analyzing performance issues.

 Combined, this helps your IT organization in preventing time-consuming conversations about which party (or parties!) to involve when improvements are required like yesterday.

-step 1 – Setting up the data collection part
+step 1 – Setting up the TCP data collection part

-Since this is a Wire Data setup we need access to packets through port mirroring (also known as span ports) and taps (combined with aggregators).
+Since this is a TCP session oriented setup we need access to packets through port mirroring (also known as span ports) and/or taps .